hydra-genetics/hydra-genetics/docs/packaging_pipeline/prepare_pipeline.md

 ### Config files

-Make new the config files were all file paths point to the reference directory.
+Make a new config files where all file paths point to the reference directory.
 Example of new config `config/config.data.hg19.miarka.yaml`.
 ```yaml
 # Add the following line at the top with the actual absolute path (example /proj/ngi2024001/bin/wp1_gms560/design_and_ref_files)
 REFERENCE_DATA: "<EXTRACT_PATH>/>PIPELINE_SHORT_NAME>/design_and_ref_files"